Bundee Aki

-Bundee Aki (born 7 April 1990) is a Samoan-New Zealander professional rugby union player who plays for Connacht in the URC and the Ireland national team.
-Aki was born and grew up in New Zealand, of Samoan descent, and qualified for Ireland through residency.
-A centre, he has also played for New Zealand provincial team Counties Manukau and for the Chiefs in Super Rugby.
+Fua Leiofi Bundellu Aki (born 7 April 1990) is a professional rugby union player who plays as a centre for United Rugby Championship club Connacht.
+Born in New Zealand, he represents Ireland at international level after qualifying on residency grounds.
+He became an Irish citizen in 2024, and maintains dual citizenship.
+He has four caps for the British and Irish Lions, has won three Six Nations Championships, three Triple Crowns and two Grand Slams with Ireland, a Super Rugby title with the Chiefs and one PRO12 title with Connacht Rugby.

-Aki has won a Super Rugby title with the Chiefs and a Pro12 title with Connacht.
-For the 2015–16 season, he was named the league's player of the season.
-Aki was selected to represent the British and Irish Lions for their 2021 tour to South Africa.

-Early life and education
+Early life

-Aki was born in the Auckland suburb of Otahuhu, to Hercules and Sautia Aki.
+Of Samoan descent, Aki was born in the Auckland suburb of Ōtāhuhu, to Hercules and Sautia Aki.
 He was named Fua Leiofi, but was called Bundellu after the doctor who delivered him.
 The nickname "Bundee" was given to him by a rugby coach at under-age level.
-Bundee was the second eldest of six children, with one brother and four sisters.
+Bundee is the second eldest of six children, with one brother and four sisters.

 Aki grew up in Manurewa, a suburb in South Auckland, and attended Manurewa High School, where he played for the school's First XV rugby team.
 He took a year out from a professional rugby career in 2011, when he worked as a bank teller.

 Club career

-Career in Malaysia
+Malaysia

 Aki played for the Borneo Eagles based in Sabah, East Malaysia.

-Career in New Zealand

 Counties Manukau

 Aki began playing for Counties Manukau in the 2011 season.
 He made nine appearances for the side with five of these coming as starts, scoring three tries as they finished fourth in the Championship Division of the 2011 ITM Cup.
 In the 2012 ITM Cup, he played 11 of the team's 12 games, starting on each occasion and scoring six tries.
 Counties Manukau finished top of the Championship Division and won their play-off games against Southland and Otago, which earned the side promotion to the following year's Premiership Division.

 With Counties promoted to the Premiership Division, he played in all ten of their regular season games in the 2013 ITM Cup, starting eight of these, as the team qualified for the play-offs on their return to the top flight.
 He also started in the team's play-off semi-final, a 41–10 defeat to Wellington.
 Aki scored one try during the course of the season, with the score coming against Tasman in a 20–40 defeat.

 2014 was Aki's final season with Counties, as it had been announced earlier in the year that he would be leaving New Zealand to join Irish side Connacht.
-He started all ten games as Counties fifth, two points outside the playoff places, in the 2014 ITM Cup, but did not score any points.
+He started all ten games as Counties finished fifth, two points outside the playoff places, in the 2014 ITM Cup, but did not score any points.
 Aki's final appearance for Counties Manukau came in the team's 41–18 victory over Auckland on 8 October 2014.